 Taking drugs always comes with dangerous side effects.
 Overdose is one of the most serious problems that can result from using drugs.
-Whether it is accidental or an intentional overdose, knowing about drug overdose symptoms, its risk, and prevention will help prevent severe and lasting consequences.
-Fresh Start Recovery Center has the experienced and compassionate staff to help individuals deal with their drug addiction and educate others on what to look for.
+Whether it is an accidental or an intentional overdose, knowing about drug overdose symptoms, their risk, and prevention will help prevent severe and lasting consequences.
+Fresh Start Recovery Center has the experienced and compassionate staff to help individuals help with drug addiction treatment and educate others on what to look for.

 Drug Overdose Symptoms to Know

 The physical and psychological symptoms of drug overdose vary based on the specific drug involved.
 However, common symptoms include:

 Besides these, unconsciousness is also a sign of drug overdose.
 An individual may or may not experience all the symptoms mentioned above.
 The worst outcome of taking drugs is overdosing, which can result as a consequence of various factors.

 Risk Factors of a Drug Overdose

 Do you or someone you know face challenges with drug abuse or drug addiction?
 Know that the risk of overdose is always there.
 However, certain conditions and situations increase that risk.
 Some of the risk factors of experiencing a drug overdose include: